cwendorf/Sourcebook/EASI/README.md

 ### Annotated Output

 This chapter is intended to facilitate the connection between standard introductory statistics concepts and their implementation in EASI.
-It shows the output from various types of analyses, describes how to interpret the output, and shows the link between hand calculation formulas and jamovi output.
+It shows the output from various types of analyses, describes how to interpret the output, and shows the link between hand calculation formulas and EASI output.

 - [Frequencies](./annotated-output/frequencies.md)
 - [Descriptives](./annotated-output/descriptives.md)